Benintendi won’t say whether will get vaccinated with Yanks

 Benintendi had to switch from No. 16 to No. 18 with the Yankees – 16 is retired for Whitey Ford.

-Hititng .320 with three homers, 39 RBIs and a .788 OPS this season, Benintendi should fit in nicely with an offense that has scored the most runs in the majors.
+Hititng .320 with three homers, 39 RBIs and a .788 OPS coming into Thursday, Benintendi should fit in nicely with an offense that has scored the most runs in the majors.

 ”Been a guy that’s got a championship, battle-tested.
 Obviously played a key part in the Red Sox run in ’18, was a key figure for them,” Boone said. ”He’s had an All-Star caliber season, a guy that gets on base, great bat-to-ball skills, good defender in left field.
 I’m real excited to have him.”